anoma/nspec/docs/tutorial/engines/index.md

 Performing an action
 corresponds to an event in the sense of the actor model theory.
-We say that actions are _triggered_ by the arrival of a new message or an elapsing timer[^3];
+We say that actions are _triggered_ by the arrival of a new message or the notification about ealapsed timers[^3];
-performing an action has several effects:
+performing an action has possibly several effects in each of the following categories:

-- a state update of the engine instance
+- state updates of the engine instance
 - adding messages to the send queue
-- setting new timers (and cancelling of old ones)
+- setting new timers and cancelling or resetting old ones
 - creating new engine instances[^4].

-The Anoma specification describes a ꜰɪxᴇᴅ finite number of _engine families_ such that every (correct and non-faulty) engine instance belongs to a unique family that describes its behaviour;
+The Anoma specification describes a ꜰɪxᴇᴅ finite number of _engine families_ such that every engine instance in the model implementation belongs to a unique family that describes its behaviour;
 while the set of engine families is static, dynamic "parameters" at engine creation determine the exact behaviour.